raspberrypilearning/fl-programming-robotics/course_info/progrobot_info.md

 + Screwdriver
 + A small cardboard box for the chassis (can be plastic, wood, metal etc.)

+You can view most of the required components on this [AliExpress Wish List](https://my.aliexpress.com/wishlist/shared.htm?groupId=100000018016415), but they can be ordered / bought anywhere, and alternatives are also available.

 #### Software:

 + The latest version of the Raspbian operating system